How to Play the Open Position Em Chord and CAGED Em Shape

-This video lesson is about the Em chord and also the Em-shaped chord.
+This video lesson covers the open-position Em chord and its CAGED counterpart, the Em-shaped chord.

-Let’s look at how this simple chord will become a “one out of five guides” to everything we do in minor on the guitar.
+Let’s explore how this simple chord becomes one of five essential shapes that guide everything we do in minor on the guitar.

-Once you can play it in the open position, we turn it into a chord shape.
-Here you can see it as a Chordacus image, both in the open position as well as a moveable chord shape at fret 12.
+Once you’re confident with the open chord, we turn it into a moveable shape.
+Above, you’ll find a Chordacus image showing both the open position and the moveable version, starting at fret 12.

 Em chord extensions